Surxe/ComputerGraphics/README.md

 Tiled top-down game where the player needs to attack monsters by moving onto them while hoping the monsters don't damage the player back.

+## HW5
+**WebGL Initials**

+Use WebGL shaders to create your initials with vertices and a different color for each initial